 Open a Test project.
 For more information about how to create a test project, see How to: Create a Test Project.

 The Add New Test dialog box is displayed.

 In the Test Name box, type an appropriate name.
 Do not change the .webtest extension.
 When you are finished, click OK.

 The Web Test Recorder opens inside a new instance of Internet Explorer.

-Go to the site that you want to test, generally a non-production Web site, and notice the URLs that are listed in the Web Test Recorder.
+Go to the site you want to test, generally a non-production Web site, and observe the URLs that are listed in the Web Test Recorder.

 Typically, Web tests are used to test a Web application that is under development and not yet ready for production.
 Therefore, it is assumed that you have such a Web application.

 (Optional) Click more links to record additional pages.